-Welcome back Jaguars, I hope you have had a fantastic Christmas holiday!
+Welcome back Jaguars!
+I hope you've had a lovely Easter break.

 This page will give you an outline of all the topics we will be studying this half term.
 I have planned lots of fun and engaging lessons this half term and all I ask is that you work hard and get stuck in!
 Parents - If you have any questions/queries about anything then please e-mail me on firstname.lastname@example.org.